UtrechtUniversity/Workshop-IRAS/docs/intro_svm.md

 install.packages('e1071')      # functions for modeling/training with SVM
 install.packages('raster')     # raster data structure
 ```
-Choose in RStudio as working directory the folder Workshop-IRAS in which the contents of the repo is copied.
+In RStudio, choose as working directory the folder Workshop-IRAS in which the contents of the repo is copied.

 ```
 setwd("<path to folder>/Workshop-IRAS/")